WWBN/AVideo/README.md

 # Server Requirements

-In order for you to be able to run AVideo, there are certain tools that need to be installed on your server.
+In order for you to be able to run AVideo Platform, there are certain tools that need to be installed on your server.
 Don't worry, they are all FREE.
 To have a look at complete list of required tools, click the link below.

 - PHP 5.6+
 - MySQL 5.0+